FERPA Disclaimer Statement

 function prompts the user to enter their password.
 The ability to have

-session interact with macOS
+the R session interact with macOS

 Keychain keyring, Windows